TechnologyBrewery/habushu/README.md

 #### pythonVersion ####

-Desired version of Python to use.
-Habushu delegates to `pyenv` for managing and (if needed) installing the specified version of Python.
+The desired version of Python to use.
+Habushu delegates to `pyenv` for managing versions of Python depending on the configuration `usePyenv`.

 Default: `3.9.13`

+#### usePyenv ####

+If true then Habushu will delegate to `pyenv` for managing and (if needed) installing the specified version of Python.
+If false then it will look for the available Python installation on the PATH.
+If Python is not found or if the version does not match the configuration pythonVersion, the build will fail.

+Default: `true`

 #### behaveOptions ####